 - 1. Explain basic skills and equipment needed to perform work in the wireless communications industry. - 2.
 Identify the different types of towers in the industry and their structural components. - 3.
 Explain various carrier standards. - 4.
-Successfully obtain Telecommunications Tower Technician 1 (TTT-1) certification, including climber safety protocols, personal protective equipment use, hazard analysis, and rescue types, procedures, and equipment. - 5.
-Identify various rope types and ratings used in the wireless industry and demonstrate the ability to inspect, maintain, and safely use those ropes in various environments and workloads. - Identify the different types of rigging equipment and discuss how to inspect and use it properly. - 7.
+Successfully train in LOTO (Lock-out Tag out), radio frequency awareness and construction rigging awareness. - 5.
+Identify various rope types and ratings used in the wireless industry and demonstrate the ability to inspect, maintain, and safely use those ropes in various environments and workloads. - 6.
+Identify the different types of rigging equipment and discuss how to inspect and use it properly. - 7.
 Organize a plan of action to properly rig and moving heavy objects in a safe and reliable manner, including load calculation. - 8.
-Explain the history of various antenna system theories, components, and technologies. - Organize a plan of action to install various carrier specific antennas and other equipment. - 10.
+Explain history of various antenna system theories, components, and technologies. - 9.
+Organize a plan of action to install various carrier specific antennas and other equipment. - 10.
 Demonstrate the ability to mount/dismount antennas and set azimuths. - 11.
-Demonstrate the ability to weatherproof equipment on cell towers correctly. - 12.
+Demonstrate the ability to correctly weatherproof cell tower equipment. - 12.
 Generate closeout packages and reports. - 13.
 Ability to sit for AED, CPR and First Aid certification.